nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * No calendar view to have an overall sense of the tasks scheduled
 * Not able to look for suitable slots to schedule item
 * Not able to postpone the task listed
-* Not able to “block” multiple slots when the exact timing of a task is uncertain
+* Not able to 'block' multiple slots when the exact timing of a task is uncertain

 **Trello**